 - Store only the encrypted form of biometric data or derivatives on the file system, even if the file system itself is encrypted.

 - To protect against replay attacks, sign biometric templates with a private, device-specific key.
 For Advanced Encryption Standard (AES), at a minimum sign a template with the absolute file-system path, group, and biometric ID such that template files are inoperable on another device or for anyone other than the user that enrolled them on the same device.
 For example, prevent copying biometric data from a different user on the same device or from another device.

-- Use the file system path provided by the
+- Use the file-system path provided by the

 set_active_group()function or provide another way to erase all user template data when the user is removed.
-It is strongly recommended that biometric template files be stored as encrypted in the path provided.
+It's strongly recommended that biometric template files be stored as encrypted in the path provided.
 If this is infeasible due to the storage requirements of the secure isolated environment, add hooks to ensure removal of the data when the user is removed or the device is wiped.

 If your device supports multiple biometrics, the user should be able to

 the strong biometric as the default unless the user explicitly

 overrides it, then a warning message needs to be displayed explaining the

 risks associated with the biometric (for example, A photo of you may

 unlock your device)

 Your biometric implementation must pass the following tests: